Canon 1000D vs Nikon D5300

 - More modern: Reflects 5 years and 4 months of technical progress since the 1000D launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the D5300 is the clear winner of the contest (13 : 3 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the D5300 is the clear winner of the contest (14 : 3 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the 1000D or the D5300.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.